Using a Block Storage Volume with Plex Media Server

 The examples in this guide assume the Plex Server is installed and running on a Linode.
 See how to Install Plex Media Server on Ubuntu 16.04 if it is not already installed.
 After installation, follow the steps in the Initial Setup section to create an SSH tunnel to your Linode and configure the Plex server.

 This guide also assumes you already have a Plex account since Plex Media Player will require login.

 Create a Block Storage Volume and attach it to the Linode running Plex Media Server.
-See How to Add a Block Storage Volume to a Linode for instructions on how to do this from the Linode Manager.
+See View, Create, and Delete Block Storage Volumes for instructions on how to do this from the Linode Manager.

 To use the Linode CLI, create a new Volume and attach it to a Linode.
 The command below creates a 20GB Volume with the label

 plex-volumeand attaches to a Linode labeled

 plex-linode.
 Adjust the command as needed:

 linode-cli volume create plex-volume -l plex-linode -s 20

 Create a filesystem on the Block Storage Volume, then create a mountpoint per the instructions from the Linode Manager:

 Check available disk space.
 Notice that there is some overhead with the Volume due to the file system: